N = 4 supersymmetric Yang–Mills theory

+Like all supersymmetric field theories, SYM theory may equivalently be formulated as a superfield theory on an extended superspace in which the spacetime variables are augmented by a number of Grassmann variables which, for the case N=4, consist of 4 Dirac spinors, making a total of 16 independent anticommuting generators for the extended ring of superfunctions.
+The field equations are equivalent to the geometric condition that the supercurvature 2-form vanish identically on all super null lines.
+This is also known as the super-ambitwistor correspondence.

+A similar super-ambitwistor characterization holds for D=10, N=1 dimensional super Yang–Mills theory, and the lower dimensional cases D=6, N=2 and D=4, N=4 may be derived from this via dimensional reduction.

 Meaning of N and numbers of fields

 In N supersymmetric Yang–Mills theory, N denotes the number of independent supersymmetric operations that transform the spin-1 gauge field into spin-1/2 fermionic fields.
 In an analogy with symmetries under rotations, N would be the number of independent rotations, N = 1 in a plane, N = 2 in 3D space, etc...
 That is, in a N = 4 SYM theory, the gauge boson can be "rotated" into N = 4 different supersymmetric fermion partners.
 In turns, each fermion can be rotated into four different bosons: one corresponds to the rotation back to the spin-1 gauge field, and the three others are spin-0 boson fields.
 Because in 3D space one may use different rotations to reach a same point (or here the same spin-0 boson), each spin-0 boson is superpartners of two different spin-1/2 fermions, not just one.
 So in total, one has only 6 spin-0 bosons, not 16.

 Therefore, N = 4 SYM has 1 + 4 + 6 = 11 fields, namely: one vector field (the spin-1 gauge boson), four spinor fields (the spin-1/2 fermions) and six scalar fields (the spin-0 bosons).
 N = 4 is the maximum number of independent supersymmetries: starting from a spin-1 field and using more supersymmetries, e.g., N = 5, only rotates between the 11 fields.
 To have N > 4 independent supersymmetries, one needs to start from a gauge field of spin higher than 1, e.g., a spin-2 tensor field such as that of the graviton.
 This is the N = 8 supergravity theory.

-In quantum chromodynamics (QCD), the gauge symmetry transforms a quark of a given color into a quark of another color.
-Therefore, in the context of QCD, N corresponds to the number of colors and N = 4 SYM is a toy model in which there are four colors (in Nature, QCD has N = 3 colors).